Sewing Machines with recognizable

 typical treadle sewing machines are worth what a willing buyer will

-pay for them given the situation and condition.
+pay for them.
 In the past these

 sewing machines were often torn apart for the stands or drawers and

-fetch as sewing machines.
+fetch as whole sewing machines.

 The basic